-Praluent was evaluated in five placebo-controlled trials involving 2,476 patients.
+Praluent (alirocumab) was evaluated in five placebo-controlled trials involving 2,476 patients for the original FDA approval.
 All patients had HeFH or were otherwise at high risk for heart attack or stroke, and were taking maximally tolerated doses of a statin.
-Participants taking Praluent had an LDL reduction from 36 to 59 percent compared to placebo.
+Participants taking Praluent had an LDL reduction from 36% to 59% compared to placebo.

 Repatha (evolocumab) by Amgen